moschiel/renode-lis2dw12-tutorial/README.md

 while +Z is normal to its top face.
 Optional overlays show the three vector components and dashed projection guides.

-`SetSample`, `ReadRegister`, and `WriteRegister` are public integration points for automated tests and this [optional GUI](#7-optional-interactive-web-view-vibe-coded).
+`SetSample`, `ReadRegister`, and `WriteRegister` are public integration points defined at the C# model for automated tests and this [optional Web GUI](#7-optional-interactive-web-view-vibe-coded).
-Their comments in the model make it clear when an operation bypasses the I2C master.
+Their comments in the C# model make it clear when an operation bypasses the I2C master.

 ```sh